Looking for a fun and easy crochet project? This Crochet Sunflower Granny Square pattern is perfect for you!

 - Use the centre crochet sunflowers as an applique to attach to a headband or hat

-- Use a single square as a pretty coaster for the table
+- Use cotton yarn to make a pretty coaster for the table

 - 16 squares would make a beautiful pillow in fall colors